GUIDE 2025

 When discussing and dealing with clients, having a document management system helps efficiency.
 And, if you’re going to employ this system, your clients must be aware of it.

-Then, you should have an explanation that explains to your clients what the document management system is, how it will benefit everyone, and why they should use it.
+Then, you should provide your clients with an explanation of what the document management system is, how it will benefit everyone, and why they should use it.

-Some of the benefits of a company document management system must always be mentioned, such as how it saves time by making document retrieval faster and safer.
-When designing an explanation for your clients, be sure to include it in a variety of forms, emphasize the mutual advantages, and avoid focusing too much on security.
+Some of the benefits of a company document management system must always be mentioned, such as how it saves time by enabling faster, safer document retrieval.
+When designing an explanation for your clients, be sure to present it in a variety of formats, emphasize the mutual benefits, and avoid overemphasizing security.

 19. Understand Your Industry’s Record Retention Requirements

-Many firms struggle with the issue of storing documents for longer than required.
-This is frequently due to a lack of information about the standards governing how long documents must be preserved or the agony of deleting the documents.
+Many firms struggle with storing documents for longer than necessary.
+This is frequently due to a lack of information about the standards governing how long records must be preserved or the agony of deleting the documents.

 Because hard drives are less expensive, it’s become increasingly simpler for users to save documents indefinitely using paperless systems.
 Holding documents that have passed their maturity date, on the other hand, is a liability for your company.

-To avoid such scenarios, you should get acquainted with the standards regulating document keeping.
+To avoid such scenarios, you should become familiar with the standards governing document retention.

-These standards are either legal, state, or federal in nature, and they influence the type of document your company should accept when developing a document management system.
-It should also specify how long these documents should be kept, which is normally seven years in the banking industry.
+These standards are either legal, state, or federal, and they influence the type of document your company should accept when developing a document management system.
+It should also specify how long these documents should be kept, which is usually seven years in the banking industry.

-However, examine your compliance manual first to become more familiar with the retention rules for certain documents.
+However, examine your compliance manual first to become more familiar with the retention rules for specific documents.

-One of the most typical queries you may have while looking for document management system best practices is, “Is my data secure?”
+One of the most common questions you may have when looking for document management system best practices is, “Is my data secure?”
 Did you know that one of the most popular ways we share data with the rest of the world is through email?

-The most frequent method of sharing files with others is via email.
+The most common way to share files with others is via email.
 Mailing or FedExing your documents is another typical (though sluggish and expensive) method of sharing working documents.
-In most circumstances, companies’ ways of exchanging documents with clients or coworkers are insecure, costly, and unreliable.
+In most cases, companies’ strategies for exchanging documents with clients or coworkers are insecure, costly, and unreliable.

-Best Practice is transferring information containing social security numbers, birthdates, complete names, and other sensitive information by email is no longer safe and is thus typically forbidden by securities companies and enterprises.
-Mail and FedEx may be costly and unpredictable in terms of delivering on schedule.
+Best Practice is to transfer information containing social security numbers, birthdates, full names, and other sensitive information by email, but this is no longer safe and is typically forbidden by securities companies and enterprises.
+Mail and FedEx may be costly and unpredictable when it comes to on-time delivery.

 Moreover, Document management should be accompanied and supplemented by the following:

-• Incident management is used to track occurrences that occur before and after the COD.
+• Incident management is used to track events before and after the COD.

 • Task management enables you to assign tasks to users and link documents or procedures.